 Start your day the right way—with a mountain of eggs, toasts, pancakes, waffles, and a big cup of coffee so strong, it’ll make your hands sweat and jitter.
 After all, a hearty breakfast should come with a side of self-induced food coma and a close call of clogged arteries.
 Here are our picks for the best breakfast spots in Hong Kong.

 Consistently lauded as one of Hong Kong’s most outstanding coffee shops, The Coffee Academics sits high on our list as one of our favourite places to go for a reliable fry-up after a rough night out.
-If you’re in need of a protein- and carb-load, you can’t go wrong with the signature Academics Breakfast ($138), a hefty platter of hand-pulled pork belly Borlotti beans, pork sausages, bacon, mushrooms, roasted Roma tomatoes, halloumi cheese, eggs, and sourdough toast.
+If you’re in need of a protein- and carb-load, you can’t go wrong with the signature Academics breakfast ($138), a hefty platter of hand-pulled pork belly Borlotti beans, pork sausages, bacon, mushrooms, roasted Roma tomatoes, halloumi cheese, eggs, and sourdough toast.
 For a lighter breakfast, eggs and avo on toast, chia puddings, acaí bowls, pancakes, muesli, and more are also on the cards.
-Plus, The Coffee Academics is one of the few places to serve Just Scramble, a plant-based egg alternative.

 Oldish, G/F, 53 Tung Street, Sheung Wan | (+852) 2697 3313